 1) I’m not mad, more just disappointed.
 Assuming one is angry because they disagree with your perception and express passion or negativity within their views can often say just as much about you as it does about what you disagree with.

 Can an emotional response on the part of a writer and critique be accurately discerned from text?
 Of course, it can, but that requires more solid evidence to back up the “You mad, bro” claim beyond your speculation of what reads as anger.
-This is another example of weak reasoning.
+This is another example of weak and presumptuous reasoning.

-2) Said disappointment is NOT because the story isn’t what I personally want (That’s not necessarily inherently bad in itself, as there are times when certain consumers’ desires objectively serve a product’s quality more than others’).
+2) Said disappointment is NOT because the story isn’t what I personally want, though that’s not inherently bad in and of itself (There are times when certain consumers’ desires objectively benefit a product’s quality more than others’).

 I didn’t want a recreation of Pet Sematary that catered to my individual tastes in every aspect as if reading my mind to adapt a fan-fiction while ignoring everyone else.
 What I wanted was a faithful adaptation of what Stephen King wrote.

 You know, the author responsible for the story in the first place?
 I don’t think it’s at all unreasonable to expect a cinematic experience based upon one of any creator’s most popular works to at the very least follow its narrative & characters.

 “Yeah, well, that’s just, like, your opinion, man.”

 This is a grossly overused attempt (plus an overused meme, lol) at a counter typically intended to undermine the value of one’s points on the grounds that they are not objective fact.
 I would point out that an argument’s merit isn’t necessarily predicated on whether it’s factual, only on whether it can be substantiated with logic & reason.
 Subjectivity is NOT inherently inferior to objectivity in determining the value of one’s perspective, and those who aren’t mindful of this can easily create blind-spots in their own pov that hinder or prevent them from learning.

 “If you don’t like it, then don’t watch it.”